clojurewerkz/gizmo/README.md

 ### Request, Response and Environment

-Even though Request, Response and Environment are pretty much same thing, just on different steps of processing, we decided to make the separation of these concepts to be able to communicate it in a better way.
+Even though Request, Response and Environment are closely related to each other, Gizmo separates these concepts.

-`request` is an initial request from the browser (or API client, if you wish), which contains information about Referrer, User Agent, called URI, Path.
-Everything that's related to the normal HTTP request.
+`request` is an initial request from a HTTP client, which contains information about the referrer, user agent, path and so on.

-`environment` is request, processed and refined by middleware stack and handler.
+`environment` is request that has been processed and refined by the middleware stack and request handler.

-It becomes `response` after it went through middlewares, handler and renderer and is ready to be returned back to the client.
+`environment` becomes `response` after it has been through the middleware, handler and renderer and is ready to be returned back to the client.

-These terms are more or less interchangeable, but you can use them to specify which part of processing you're referring to.
+With this separation, you can refer to a specific part of request processing pipeline.

 In all parts of your application, you can always refer to current (immutable) state of request by calling `clojurewerkz.gizmo.request/request` function.